G0rav/image_similarity_search/README.md

 Example: In an e-commerce platform, if a user searches for "red dresses," and the system retrieves 10 images of which 8 are truly red dresses, the precision is 80%.
 A higher precision ensures that users see mostly relevant results, improving their experience.

+# Efficient similarity search tools

+- Faiss - Developed by Facebook, written in c++.
+It is a library for efficient similarity search and clustering of dense vectors.
+It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
+- Some good vector database.

 # Results